-Ilmenite is generally further refined for use in our chloride-based TiO2 pigment manufacturing processes.
+Ilmenite is generally further refined for use in our TiO2 pigment manufacturing processes.
 Depending on the characteristics of the ilmenite we use two fundamental processes to refine ilmenite.
 Both processes involve the removal of iron and other non-titanium material.

 - Titanium slag is made by smelting ilmenite in an electric arc furnace to separate titanium-oxide from the iron and other impurities.
-The result is two products: "slag" which contains 86% to 89% titanium dioxide and is considered a high grade TiO2 feedstock material, as well as high purity pig iron which is ready for sale to end-use customers. - Synthetic rutile is made by reducing ilmenite in a rotary kiln, followed by leaching under various conditions to remove the iron from the reduced ilmenite grains.
-Our synthetic rutile has a titanium dioxide content of approximately 89% to 92% and is also considered a high grade TiO2 feedstock material.
+The result is two products: "slag" which contains 86% to 89% titanium dioxide and is considered a TiO2 feedstock material, and high purity pig iron which is ready for sale to end-use customers. - Synthetic rutile is made by reducing ilmenite in a rotary kiln, followed by leaching under various conditions to remove the iron from the reduced ilmenite grains.
+Activated carbon is a byproduct of this process.
+Our synthetic rutile has a titanium dioxide content of approximately 89% to 92% and is also considered a TiO2 feedstock material.

-Our current mining and beneficiation operations have an annual production capacity of approximately 800,000 metric tons ("MT") of titanium feedstock, which is comprised of 170,000 MT of rutile and leucoxene, 220,000 MT of synthetic rutile and 410,000 MT of titanium slag.
-We currently have the capability to produce approximately 294,000 MT of zircon and 220,000 MT of pig iron.
+Our current mining and beneficiation operations have an annual production capacity of approximately 822,000 metric tons ("MT") of titanium feedstock, which is comprised of 182,000 MT of rutile and leucoxene, 230,000 MT of synthetic rutile and 410,000 MT of titanium slag.
+We currently have the capability to produce approximately 297,000 MT of zircon and 220,000 MT of pig iron.